Indiana University

-In Unix, what startup and termination files do the various shells use?
+Startup and termination files used by the various Unix shells

 Although not a comprehensive list, the following should provide you with a basic understanding of what startup and shutdown files the various Unix shells use.